GPNaslund/Thesis/SPP/main.typ

 - Integration with health platforms

 4) Demonstration
-- Development of a proof of concept application
+- Development of a proof of concept application for migraine monitoring
+- Implementation of data collection for key migraine-relevant metrics

 5) Evaluation
-- Technical performance assessment
+- Technical performance assessment (processing time, memory usage)
-- Validation of data normalization accuracy
+- Validation of data normalization accuracy for migraine-relevant metrics
-- Testing with multiple data sources
+- Testing with multiple data sources and sampling rates
+- Verification of data consistency for machine learning preparation

 Supporting methods will consist of:
 1) Literature review